HandBrake/HandBrake-docs/source/docs/en/latest/technical/audio-codecs.markdown

     -   Advanced Audio Coding (AAC) is one of the most popular formats available in HandBrake and is widly supported by media players and mobile devices.

-    -   On Linux and Windows, HandBrake uses the LibAV AAC encoder.
+    -   On Linux and Windows, HandBrake uses the FFmpeg AAC encoder.

     -   On Mac, HandBrake uses Apple's CoreAudio AAC encoder.
 It's known to be much better quality and is the default option for Mac users.